 Photo courtesy: Steffen zahn.

-Peeling results in oozing of sticky latex from its surface which can stain hand and clothes.
-You might need a pair of gloves and a soft cloth to clean peeld root surface.
-Rinse the peeled root inside acidulated water (vinegar/lemon juice) in order to prevent it turning brown.
+Peeling results in oozing of sticky latex from its surface which can stain hands and clothes.
+You might need a pair of gloves and a soft cloth to clean the peeled root surface.
+Rinse the peeled root inside acidulated water (vinegar/lemon juice) in order to prevent it from turning brown.
 Peeling can be easier in boiled roots.

 Cook briefly; overcooking turns the flesh mushy.

 |Baked black vegetable oyster root served with shaved truffles.
 Photo: krista|